Apple Pencil: Second generation

 On October 30, 2018, Apple announced an updated Pencil alongside the third-generation iPad Pro.
 It is similar in design and specifications to the first model, but without the detachable connector, and part of the stylus is flattened to inhibit rolling.
 It contains tap-sensitive zones on its sides that can be mapped to functions within apps.
-The sixth-generation iPad Pro added the ability to detect the Pencil up to 12 mm above the screen.
+The sixth-generation iPad Pro added the ability to detect Pencil position and angle up to 12 mm above the screen.
 Custom laser engraving is available when purchased via the Apple Store online.

 Rather than a physical Lightning connector, the second-generation Pencil is paired and charged using a proprietary magnetic wireless charging connector on the tablet instead.
-As such, it is only supported by the third, fourth, fifth and sixth-generation iPad Pro, sixth-generation iPad Mini, and the fourth- and fifth-generation iPad Air.
+As such, it is only supported by iPads with flat sides, including the third-, fourth-, fifth- and sixth-generation iPad Pro, sixth-generation iPad Mini, and the fourth- and fifth-generation iPad Air.
 All of these models have USB-C connectors instead of Lightning, making them physically incompatible with the first-generation Pencil.

+USB-C

+On October 17, 2023, Apple announced a new entry-level Pencil model, compatible with every iPad model using a USB-C connector.
+This variant lacks pressure sensitivity and the tap-sensitive zones of the second-generation Pencil, but still supports hover detection on supported iPad models.
+It is charged via a USB-C port concealed by sliding up its cap.